cshenton/opt/README.md

 - single and multi thread examples using benchmark functions
 - some introspection / stopping functions for SNES
 - Travis, coveralls
--

-## Layout

-- `.`: key interfaces, algorithms.
-- `bench`: functions and dataset to benchmark optimisers
-    - rastrigin etc. for low dim
-    - neural network controller for high dim
-- `examples`: examples of single-thread, multi-thread, and distributed use

-## Internal

-- batch utility computation
-- online utility computation
-- adaptive sampling
-    - When you update search params
-    - Do Hypothetical update with increased search rate
-    - Compute likelihood ratios for current generation
-    - weighted-MW test between actual, hypothetical ranking
-    - adjust learning rate.

-So I'm thinking we first do a functional implementation of the updates.
-Then in each main class, we just have a 'adaptive' param which activates a branch on update.

-What about continuous learning?
-We can just use the active generation, but we'll have to decide also how frequently to test for adjustments.
-Since we'll be using a smaller LR in general, we could adjust every step?

-## Algorithms

-- SNES
-- SNES-as
-- Hyperprojection SNES
-- Block-free SNES (continuous generation)
-- XNES
-- XNES-as

-## Internal, Float64

-We want to share adaptive sampling in a nice way.
-Also since XNES, SNES are just distribution choices, we should be able to, so there's a few components:

-- Distribution choice
-- Adaptive sampling, yes/no
-- Generation management (storing generation results, blocking on Search)

-## Internal, Byte

-For another day.

-## Notes

-- split benchmarks up for different problem spaces
-- have a table here recommending algorithms for each problem
-- proper godoc